na-na-hi/renget/archive/d2oqv.md

 breaking the LoRA.
 Although further fine-tuning of the settings is possible, I kept it at this level with some margin.

 With my RTX 3070, the training time is approximately 3 minutes, like a bowl of ramen.
 It can be even faster if you increase the batch size.
 There are surprisingly few articles that delve into fine-tuning these settings, or maybe they are not well understood.

-Please note that the translation provided above takes into account the intent of the original Japanese note while considering the natural feeling and cultural context in English.